-• the need for standards to be based on risk analysis using the best available scientific evidence

-FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2009).
-Based on these principles, the risk analysis undertaken by FSANZ for corn line MZIR260 used the best scientific evidence available.
+• the need for standards to be based on risk analysis using the best available scientific evidence FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2009).
+Based on these principles, the risk analysis undertaken by FSANZ for soybean line MON94637 used the best scientific evidence available.
 The applicant submitted a comprehensive dossier of quality-assured raw experimental data.
-In addition to the information supplied by the applicant, other available resource material including published scientific literature and general technical information was used by FSANZ in the safety assessment.

-• the promotion of consistency between domestic and international food standards

-This is not a consideration as there are no relevant international standards.

-• the desirability of an efficient and internationally competitive food industry

-The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by product developers and a widening of the technological base for producing foods.
-Corn line MZIR260 is a new food crop designed to provide growers with an additional control option for lepidopteran insect pests.

-• the promotion of fair trading in food

-Issues related to consumer information and safety are considered in sections 2.2 and 2.3 above.

-• any written policy guidelines formulated by the Food Ministers' Meeting

-No specific policy guidelines have been developed.
+In addition to information supplied by the applicant, other available resource material including published scientific literature and general technical information was used by FSANZ in the safety assessment. the promotion of consistency between domestic and international food standards This is not a consideration as there are no relevant international standards. the desirability of an efficient and internationally competitive food industry The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by product developers and a widening of the technological base for producing foods.
+Soybean line MON94637 is a new food crop designed to provide growers with an additional control option for lepidopteran insect pests. the promotion of fair trading in food Issues related to consumer information and safety are considered in sections 2.1, 2.2 and 2.3 above. any written policy guidelines formulated by the Forum on Food Regulation No specific policy guidelines have been developed.